376TEMP/vega/README.md

 cd ../vega; npm link vega-dataflow
 ```

-Once links have been setup, you can use `npm install` as usual to gather all
+Once links have been set up, you can use `npm install` as usual to gather all
 remaining dependencies.